JaredReisinger/jaredreisinger.com/content/about/me.md

 ## An eye for detail...

-I’m certainly not a designer\*, but I’m obnoxiously good at noticing designs and user experiences that aren’t aesthetically pleasing.
+I’m certainly not a designer[^*], but I’m obnoxiously good at noticing designs and user experiences that aren’t aesthetically pleasing.
 Have you ever noticed a restaurant menu or sign that uses a 0 (zero) instead of O (capital-oh), or vice-versa?
 How about publications that are layed out using spaces instead of tabs or other vertical guides?
 These things jump out at me all the time, often before I even have a chance to actually focus on the item in question.

 I bring that same level of attention to the software I design and implement; in truth, I can’t really avoid it.
 Seeing code duplication or overly-convoluted if/else expressions results in an almost physical, visceral response.
 It must be fixed!

-- This site is okay, but believe me, I know it’s no masterpiece of web design.
+[^*]: This site is okay, but believe me, I know it’s no masterpiece of web design.
 There are a ton of considerations that go into good design, and I know enough to know that I’m only consciously aware of a small number of them.
 That said, it’s like Associate Justice Potter Stewart wrote: “I know it when I see it.”

 ## Sees the big picture...